Adoptions With Love Blog

 Is Abortion an Option in Georgia?

-Yes.
-The following three basic choice remain for expectant/birth mothers in the state of Georgia:
+The recent changes have left many in Georgia asking themselves: Is abortion legal in Georgia?
+For most, the answer is no. The following three basic choices remain for expectant/birth mothers in the state of Georgia:

 • Adoption